Administrator documentation (FREE SELF)

 - Libravatar: Use Libravatar instead of Gravatar for user avatars.

-- Sign-up restrictions: block email addresses of specific domains, or whitelist only specific domains.
+- Sign-up restrictions: block email addresses of specific domains, or allow only specific domains.

 - Access restrictions: Define which Git access protocols can be used to talk to GitLab (SSH, HTTP, HTTPS).